In the 60s to start off your Friday

-Very warm start to your morning with temperatures already in the lower to middle 60s.
+Happy Friday!
+The Tennessee Valley is seeing a very warm start to the morning with temperatures already in the lower to middle 60s.
 Clear skies for most of us, and a little muggy out there.

 For the morning we look to stay dry with humidity continuing to climb.
 As late afternoon approaches, rain begins to move in over the Valley.
 Widespread scattered rain is expected for the majority of your afternoon and early evening tonight with a few thunderstorms thrown in there.